jordantoaster/ml-wow/ml-end-2-end/ml-lifecycle.md

 **Experimentation:** An iterative process that attempts to demonstrate that ML is an effective solution to a problem.

+This phase is my current focus - making the tooling and processes as templatable and adhering to development best practices.

 **Production:** The process of converting an ML experiment into a robust form, wrapped around supporting software towards delivering business value.

+At the time of writing, I will adapt the production phase to the needs of the consumer (product team etc) rather than forcing integration with platforms or adapting a fixed point of integration.

 ## Experimentation